 - Friendships – ways to engage friends in play, appropriate ways to say “no” All this and the kids just think they are playing!

-- Large motor time – We play in our indoor climber room and on Thursdays we go to Lincoln Park for “Outdoor Preschool” led by teacher Kate…of….
+- Large motor time – We play in our indoor climber room and on Thursdays we go to a West Seattle park for “Outdoor Preschool” led by teacher Kate Maher of Explore Outdoors.

 - Opening Circle – teacher directed instruction around curriculum themes, outlining individual jobs for the day, weather and calendar.